shadman/tic-tac-toe-javascript/README.md

 - Can play with computer [1 player].
 - Can play with your friends [2 player].
 - 'Player X' is a 1st player while 'Player Y' is a 2nd player.
+- Added a score card for both players for a session.

 ## Deployment: